Mine LiDAR Scanning (Drone/UAV/Aerial)

 What Is Mining LiDAR Scanning?

-When mounted on a UAV, LiDAR systems can survey hundreds of hectares in a single flight, producing point cloud data accurate to ±2–5 cm horizontally and ±3 cm vertically (subject to ground control point density and flight altitude).
+When mounted on a UAV, LiDAR systems can survey hundreds of hectares in a single flight, producing point cloud data accurate to ±2–5 cm horizontally and ±3 cm vertically, depending on ground control point density and flight altitude.

 FeatureDrone LiDAR SurveyTotal Station / GPSAerial Photogrammetry